 Google’s DeepMind AI Just Taught Itself To Walk by Tech Insider

 If you haven’t yet seen this one, you’re in for a treat.
 Google’s AI company, DeepMind, created an AI that learned to walk, jump, run and climb without any prior guidance.
 The end result is a bit funny, but that doesn’t make it any less impressive.
-This video shows the AI “walking” over various terrains and manoeuvring around or over obstacles and has amassed almost 6 million views (at the date of publish).
+This video shows the AI “walking” over various terrains and manoeuvring around or over obstacles and has amassed almost 6 million views (at the date of publication).

 Google’s Deep Mind Explained! – Self Learning A.I. by ColdFusion